AlibabaCloudDocs/cdn/intl.en-US/EdgeRoutine/EdgeRoutine scenarios and sample code.md

 });
 ```

 ER supports the Service Worker API, which is a web API.
-This API is compatible with ES6 syntax and can directly use third-party Node.js libraries.
+This API is compatible with ES6 syntax and can use third-party Node.js libraries.
 ES also supports standard JavaScript development models.
 This topic provides several code blocks that can be used in different scenarios.

 edge.ialicdn.com is used in the following examples to test a preconfigured JavaScript demo.
 The sample source code is provided at the end of this topic.

 -   The sample code uses JavaScript to build code snippets that can be used in a variety of scenarios.
 Alibaba Cloud CDN provides more than 15 sample scenarios.
--   To distinguish between different scenarios, the request body must carry a key-value pair in JSON format.
-This way, requests are redirected to the desired functions.
+-   To distinguish between different scenarios, the request body must carry a key-value pair in the JSON format.
+This way, requests are redirected to the required functions.

 ## Hello World

-Requirements: This scenario shows how to build a simple serverless service on a CDN node where content can be directly generated.
-This way, Alibaba Cloud CDN does not need to redirect requests to the origin server.
+Requirements: This scenario shows how to build a simple serverless service on a CDN node where content can be generated.
+This way, Alibaba Cloud CDN does not need to redirect requests to an origin server.

 Command: